qir-alliance/qir-spec/specification/v0.1/Callables.md

 We use to term _callable_ to mean a subroutine in the source language.
 Different source languages use different names for this concept.

+### *Note:*
+> The QIR specification permits the usage of subroutines as first class values, and includes the necessary expressiveness to e.g. provide runtime support for functor application.
+This introduces the need to define a common structure to represent callable values and their arguments.
+If the source language does not make use of such features and there is no need to represent callable values in the compilation, then the corresponding sections in this document don't apply.

 ## Runtime Failure

 There are several error conditions that are specified as causing a runtime